Marine Biological Laboratory (MBL) study reveals the effects of Hurricane Nicole on deep-sea ecosystems and the carbon cycle.

 High-velocity winds associated with Hurricane Nicole generated intense surface-ocean cooling and strong currents and underwater waves, some of which lasted more than two weeks.
 This significantly accelerated the biological pump, with the currents pushing nutrients into the surface layer, triggering an algae bloom.

 The supercharged biological pump then rapidly funneled the organic material from the hurricane-induced algae bloom down into the deep ocean.
 This provided a big boost of food for marine life in the deep ocean where light doesn’t reach.

 The scientists found substantial increases in fresh organic materials in sediment traps at 4,900 feet and 10,500 feet below the surface.
 Algae growth measurements at the OFP site after Hurricane Nicole’s passage were among the highest observed in October over the last 25 years.

 “The surface and the deep ocean are really well-connected in the aftermath of these powerful storms,” explained Rut Pedrosa Pàmies, a biogeochemist and oceanographer at MBL’s Ecosystems Center and first author of the study.
 “The material that is reaching those depths is crucial for the deep-ocean ecosystem.”

 Since 1980, seven Category 3 or greater hurricanes have passed within 186 miles of Bermuda.
-These hurricanes affected a total of more than 32,800 square miles of surface water—an area greater than the state of Maine.
+These hurricanes affected a total of more than 32,800 square miles (85,000 square kilometers) of surface water—an area greater than the state of Maine.